viamrobotics/docs/docs/components/board/customlinux.md

 {{% /tab %}}
 {{< /tabs >}}

-The following attributes are available for pin mappings:
+The following parameters are available for pin mappings:

 <!-- prettier-ignore -->
 | Name | Type | Inclusion | Description |